 To upload a favicon, in the left panel, click Settings, and then click Site Icons.
 Click +Image next to Favicon.

-For every site that you build, we make our best effort to have your pages load quickly.
+For every site that you build, Website Builder makes our best effort to have your pages load quickly.
 We automatically resize the images for your site and optimize the code.
 When publishing a site, the sitemap is submitted to Google and Bing to make sure it is indexed.
 Complete the following to continue optimizing your site.
 To see all SEO settings, in the left panel, click Settings, and then click SEO.

 We automatically resize and compress images and show device-suited versions of the image.
 However, not every image can be optimized to the full potential by modern optimization tools.
 For instance, no compression tool will optimize the image that comes in 4000x7000 pixels.
 Since the majority of your users will not have such wide displays, simply upload smaller images.